fcambus/ansiweather/README.md

 ## Configuration

 The default config file is ~/.ansiweatherrc.
-The environment varibale ANSIWEATHERRC can be set to overwrite this.
+The environment variable ANSIWEATHERRC can be set to override this.
 The following configuration options (detailed below) are available and should be set according to your location and preferences.